-Cheryl Corson undertook the LARE in her 50's while running her own design practice.
+Cheryl Corson undertook the LARE while in her 50's and running her design practice.
 After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these LARE Prep webinars, helping hundreds successfully prepare for the exam.
 She provides targeted instruction and emotional support for candidates of all ages and career stages.
 Students are treated with respect by a colleague who understands the challenge of adding test preparation to the responsibilities of adult life.

 Cheryl has taught day-long LARE prep workshops for the ASLA Pennsylvania/Delaware chapter, the Potomac and New Jersey chapters, and a two-day workshop for the Colegio de Arquitectos y Arquitectos Paisajistas de Puerto Rico.
 She will lead a two-day LARE prep workshop in Seattle for the Washington ASLA Chapter November 2-3, 2018.
 There and different advantages to live and online formats and both are effective.
 Workshops may be one or two days long.

 Cheryl describes four aspects of successfully mastering the LARE:

 Cheryl has been in private practice since 2003.
 Cheryl received her MLA from the Harvard GSD in 1994.
 Cheryl is former Education Manager for ASLA, and former Director of Education at the Design Build Institute of America.
 She has taught at The George Washington University, the University of Maryland, and the U.S. Botanic Gardens.
 In 2017 she wrote the Sustainable Landscape Maintenance Manual for the Chesapeake Bay Watershed, available online.
 The Manual received a 2018 Merit Award from the Potomac Chapter of the ASLA, and a 2018 Silver Medal from the Association of Garden Communicators.